Chai-mae/Calculator/README.md

     }
 ```

-The secondde method we add in createwidgets() function  the colors to a vector called lights acoording to it s timer as follows:
+The seconde method we add in createwidgets() function  the colors to a vector called lights acoording to it s timer as follows:
  ```javascript
  lights.append(redlight);
  lights.append(redlight);